marinazzio/PhonePadLib/README.md

 	dotnet test
 	```

+## Example of usage

+The simple console application is provided to demonstrate the usage of the library: [Nokia3100](marinazzio/nokia3100)

 ## Platform support

 The library is built using .NET Core 8.0 and should run on any platform that supports .NET Core 8.0.